-Douglas Fir vs Cedar: What’s Best For My Project?
+Douglas Fir vs Cedar: What’s the Difference?

 Douglas fir and cedar are some of the most common building materials available in North America.
 They can be found in various sizes, shapes, and finishes in home improvement stores everywhere.
-But when it comes to your individual project, which one is best for you?
+But when it comes to your project, which is best for you?
 Is cedar or Douglas fir better?
 What are the main differences between these two common types of wood?

 We are going to answer these questions and more in this comprehensive breakdown.

 Douglas fir is a softwood that hails from the Pacific Northwest.
 The tree looks like a pine tree, and it produces tight-grained, light-colored wood that is great for various building applications.
 The trees are very common, and the wood is easy to work with, which makes Douglas fir a common and well-liked building material.

 Douglas fir is a white wood with a tight-knit grain pattern.
 It has a very clean and uniform look to it.
 In most cases, Douglas fir comes in smoothed on four sides (S4S) instead of rough cut or rough sawn.
 Douglas fir is available in boards, 2x4s, and beams.
 However, Douglas fir is most commonly purchased in 2x4s and beams.

 Douglas fir has excellent structural strength.
 Douglas fir is commonly used in structural applications.
 Despite being a softwood, Douglas fir has a reputation for being extremely strong.
 The Douglas fir’s strength is one of its best features, and the wood has been used in everything from fencing, decking, structural joists, and even boats and aircraft.
 Douglas fir is better than cedar in terms of structural strength.
 It is often ranked as one of the strongest softwoods after Southern Yellow Pine.